wchh-2000/PCP/README.md

-# PCP
+# PCP: Prompt-based Cartographic-level Polygonal Vector Extraction Framework
-This repository is the code implementation of the paper "PCP: A Prompt-based Cartographic-level Polygonal Vector Extraction Framework for Remote Sensing" submitted to TGRS.
+This repository is the code implementation of the paper "PCP: A **P**rompt-based **C**artographic-level **P**olygonal Vector Extraction Framework for Remote Sensing Images" submitted to TGRS.

 ## Installation
 Conda virtual environment is recommended for installation.
 Please choose the appropriate version of torch and torchvision according to your CUDA version.